18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 ### Excepted Service or Competitive Service Hiring Actions filled via open and public competition

-These actions are the most common type of action across TTS.
+These actions are the most common type of actions across TTS.
 Information about the process related to these actions can be found in the [guide to the Talent Acquisition Work System](https://docs.google.com/document/d/1LBEpOnJWiSk-4bQ23lGkPPGzAMPWko8Zr2PtFJ9t29w/edit?usp=sharing)

 ### TTS Hiring - Prioritization Process